Skip to Main Content

 About this Guide

-The "Classic Definition"
+What is Evidence Based Medicine - The "Classic Definition"

 "EBM is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
 The practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research."